Kidney Failure in Dogs

 Acute Kidney Failure

-The treatment for kidney failure in dogs depends on the type, causes, and your fur-baby’s age and overall health condition.
-If your fur-baby suffers from acute kidney failure, he may need:
+The treatment for kidney failure in dogs depends on the type, causes, your furbaby’s age, and overall health condition.
+If your furbaby suffers from acute kidney failure, they may need:

 Chronic Kidney Failure

-If your fur-baby is suffering from chronic kidney failure, treatment is geared towards slowing down the progress of the disease and improving your pup’s quality of life.
+If your furbaby is suffering from chronic kidney failure, treatment is geared towards slowing down the progress of the disease and improving your furbaby’s quality of life.
+Initial treatment and management also include proper nutrition.
 Dialysis can also be a possible treatment.
-Depending, too, on the condition of your dog, he may also be given treatment for anemia, electrolyte disturbances, and blood pressure alterations.
+Depending on the condition of your dog, they may also be given treatment for anemia, electrolyte disturbances, and blood pressure alterations.

 Things You Can Do

 Give regular potty breaks.
-Your dog with kidney disease will be needing more potty breaks.
-If you’re busy, you can ask a family member or a friendly neighbor to help out.
-You can also have your dog wear washable diapers so he can relieve himself when he needs to, but you do not have to worry about any messy accidents.
+Your dog suffering from kidney problems will be needing more potty breaks.
+If you’re busy, you can ask a family member, friendly neighbor, or petsitter to help out.
+You can also have your dog wear Pet Parents® Washable Dog Diapers so they can relieve themselves whenever they need to, and you no longer have to worry about any messy accidents.
 Note: As your dog pees every now and then, be sure to always check the diapers if they are full.
-Replace every 4 hours or when deemed necessary.
+Replace every 4 hours or as necessary.

 Ensure proper hydration.
 This is very important.
-Be sure to always provide your dog with fresh water and make sure it’s placed in an accessible area.
+Be sure to always provide your dog with fresh water and make sure it’s placed in accessible areas in your house.
+A good rule of the thumb: Your dog needs at least an ounce of water for every pound of body weight they have.
+So, if you have a 20-pound dog, they will need at least 20 ounces of water every day.

 Provide good nutrition.
 The role of nutrition for kidney failure in dogs is very essential.
-Managing electrolyte balance and blood proteins are a few of the functions of the kidneys.
-Making sure your dog has all of the nutrients he needs will either help the kidneys function or make the kidneys’ job a whole lot easier.
+Managing electrolyte balance and blood proteins are only a few of the functions of the kidneys.
+Making sure your dog has all of the nutrients they need will either help the kidneys' function or make the kidneys’ job a whole lot easier.

 With this comes providing your dog supplements that help support kidney and urinary health.
-Adding Pet Parents® Supplements for Bladder and Kidney Support into the healthy and balanced diet of your fur-baby (especially the ones coping with kidney issues) is very helpful.
+Adding Pet Parents® Bladder SoftSupps® into the healthy and balanced diet of your furbaby (especially the ones coping with kidney issues) is very helpful.
+These supplement chews for dogs also support kidney health and can be given to dogs to help prevent kidney problems.

 These supplements contain organic licorice root that supports normal kidney detoxification.
-It also enhances the production and interferon of T-cells (procedures that are necessary for liver & kidney health and protection).
-These also have D-mannose, a simple sugar known to be effective in helping prevent infections because it attaches to the bacteria, causing them to stick to each other and preventing them from sticking to the walls of the urinary tract and kidneys.
+It also enhances the production and interferon of T-cells (procedures that are necessary for liver and kidney health and protection).
+Pet Parents® Bladder SoftSupps® also contain D-mannose, a simple sugar known to be effective in helping prevent infections because it attaches to the bacteria, causing them to stick to each other and preventing them from sticking to the walls of the urinary tract and kidneys.

-With your veterinarian's assistance and your will to do everything for your dog, a long life for your pup is a possibility.
-Kidney failure in dogs is a great challenge but as motivated pet parents like us, we don’t just give up on our dogs and we’ll do everything to give them a healthier life.
+Kidney problems in dogs can be scary for pet parents.
+But knowing the signs and symptoms of kidney failure in dogs can help you catch it early and provide the best treatment.
+If your furbaby's kidney functions are impaired, it can negatively affect our dog’s quality of life.
+But with your veterinarian's assistance and your will to do everything you can for your dog, a long life for your pup is still a possibility.
+Kidney failure in dogs is a great challenge but as motivated pet parents, we don’t just give up on our dogs and we’ll do everything to give them a happier, healthier life.
+So, consult your vet and work with your dog to keep them comfortable.